Tainted-Fool/Portfolio/C/README.md

-These contain C++ programs as well as some MATLAB and Wolfram Mathematica
+These contain C++ assignments as well as some MATLAB and Wolfram Mathematica documents